VanOvermeire/dynamodb-helper/README.md

 ## TODO

-- support all values (now just numbers, strings and boolean partially)
+- support maps
 - batch write
-- batch read
 - handle pagination (for query and batch)
 - own error handling
     - less use of expect, more Result
     - and also tryfrom instead of from
+- fix TODO's in code

 ## Improvements

+- support complex values
 - help for query calls?
 - allow provisioned billing in table creation
-- allow decision on pub visibility of methods (default pub)?
+- allow decision on pub visibility of methods (default pub)
 - allow to disable generation of methods
 - current setup will set up a DynamoDB client for every helper struct, which is not very effective
 - testing on unit level where necessary